What Is Price-To-Rent Ratio in Real Estate Investing?

 Other Uses for the Price-To-Rent Ratio Formula

-Provided that two of the three variables are known, real estate investors can also use the formula to calculate what the property price should be and what the annual rental income should be.
-By doing so, an investor can avoid purchasing a property that may not provide the desired return on investment.
+Provided that two of the three variables are known, real estate investors can also use the formula to calculate the property price and annual rental income.
+By doing so, they can avoid purchasing a property that may not provide the desired return on investment.

 Calculating Home Price